refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/headless/add-create-page.md

 > For more information, refer to the [`useSelect` documentation&#8594](/docs/api-reference/core/hooks/useSelect/)

-In the auto-generated edit page code, Inferencer used the `useSelect` hook to select a category from the `categories` resource like below:
+In the auto-generated create page code, Inferencer used the `useSelect` hook to select a category from the `categories` resource like below:

 ```tsx
 const { options: categoryOptions } = useSelect({